MPs have revolted against Government plans to retrospectively tax self-employed people who used 'loan charge' schemes.

 ‘Devastating’ impact on individuals

-HMRC has come in for particular criticism for the way it has pursued individuals using disguised remuneration loan schemes.
+HMRC has previously come in for particular criticism for the way it has pursued individuals using disguised remuneration loan schemes.

-Lord Forsyth described the crackdown as “devastating the lives of middle and lower income individuals, from the private and public sector (including the National Health Service) who used disguised remuneration schemes, in many cases being required to do so by their employers.”
+In a wide-ranging recent report by the House of Lords Economic Affairs Committee, Lord Forsyth described the crackdown as “devastating the lives of middle and lower income individuals, from the private and public sector (including the National Health Service) who used disguised remuneration schemes, in many cases being required to do so by their employers.”

 The Committee has urged HMRC to ‘urgently’ review all loan charge cases to assess individuals’ ability to pay.